influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 ### Task executor errors counter

-The number of errors thrown by the executor with the type of error (ex.
+Number of errors thrown by the executor with the type of error (ex.
 Invalid, Internal, etc.)

 #### Example